 Both the protected person and respondent will get a copy of the order.
 It will explain what the respondent can and cannot do and how long the order will last.
 It is important that everyone understands the conditions on the order.

 The respondent must follow the conditions of the order.
-An intervention order does not give the respondent a criminal record, but being found guilty of breaking the order can lead to a criminal record.
+An intervention order does not give the respondent a criminal record, but being found guilty of breaching the order can lead to a criminal record.

 Other support